Masala Herb

 Freeze the potato dumplings.

-To take the frozen dumplings out, defrost in room temperature water and cook them again so that they get hot.
+To take the frozen dumplings out, defrost them in room temperature water and cook them again so that they get hot.

 German Potato Dumplings Recipe

-The savory potato dumplings are usually served with saucy/gravy rich meat meals such as Beef Goulash.
+The savory potato dumplings are usually served with saucy/gravy-rich meat meals, such as Beef Goulash.

 • Jägerschnitzel with Chanterelle Mushrooms